 It’s a temporary radar station, and it’s collecting data to measure and evaluate how the sand and pebbles are moving about on the beach with the effect of the tide.
 It was installed on 10.5.18 by Marlan Maritime Technologies.
 The project is in conjunction with the National Oceanography Centre, University of Liverpool and NERC.

 The gadget on top of the box is a ships radar which will measure points on the beach.
-It’s a self-contained unit, powered by the solar panels on top of the box.
+It’s a self-contained unit, powered by the solar panels and wind turbine on top of the box.

 As the tide comes in and out and the sand is eroded or deposited, the radar will measure how those points change.
 As well as the sediment, it will also collect data of how the currents and waves move in the sea.
 Combined with information from a tide gauge that will show us how the tides alter.

-One of these radar units is being installed at the Rossall Observation Tower.
+Following the trial phase, the radar unit is being installed at the Rossall Observation Tower.
 The radar produces good quality data within a radius of about 4km.
 It covers a maximum radius of up to about 6km, producing less good quality data as it reaches those limits.

-After evaluation of the data from the little blue box at Cleveleys, a second unit might be installed on top of Cafe Cove.So if one is fitted at the cafe it would cover the coastline from North Pier to Rossall Point.
+After evaluation of the data, a second unit might also be installed on top of Cafe Cove (or a different location), to give coverage of the coastline between North Pier and Rossall Point.